-Lewis served as chairman of SNCC from 1963-65.
-As chairman, he was recognized as one of the “Big Six” of the Civil Rights Movement (along with Martin Luther King, Jr., A. Phillip Randolph, Whitney Young, James Farmer, and Roy Wilkins) who met with President Kennedy to discuss the planning of the "March on Washington".
+Lewis served as chairman of SNCC from 1963 to 1966.
+As chairman, he was recognized as one of the “Big Six” of the civil rights movement (along with Martin Luther King, Jr., A. Phillip Randolph, Whitney Young, James Farmer, and Roy Wilkins) who met with President John F. Kennedy to discuss the planning of the March on Washington.
 In 1963, at the age of twenty-three, he was a keynote speaker at this historic event.
-In 1964, under the auspices of SNCC, Lewis helped coordinate and organize the successful "Mississippi Freedom Summer".
+In 1964, under the auspices of SNCC, Lewis helped coordinate and organize the successful Mississippi Freedom Summer.

-In 1965, Lewis and fellow activist Hosea Williams led “Bloody Sunday", one of the most dramatic nonviolent protests of the Movement.
-The publicity surrounding "Bloody Sunday" and the subsequent march from Selma to Montgomery, Alabama led President Lyndon Johnson to push for the Voting Rights Act, passed by Congress on August 6, 1965.
+In 1965, Lewis and fellow activist Hosea Williams led “Bloody Sunday,” one of the most dramatic nonviolent protests of the movement.
+The publicity surrounding Bloody Sunday and the subsequent march from Selma to Montgomery, Alabama, led President Lyndon Johnson to push for the Voting Rights Act, passed by Congress on August 6, 1965.